febiasm/WK1-Code-Challenge/README.md

 # WK1-Code-Challenge
 # phase-1-WK1-Code-Challenge

+Description
+This is the week 1 code challenge
 INSTRUCTIONS.

 launch the homepg HTML file onto your browser, for each code challenge a button has been assigned and indicates the challenge it tackles